Collection 702 Ephemera of E. J. Pace

 Conditions Governing Access

-There are no restrictions on the use of this collection.
+There are no restrictions on the use of the materials in this collection.

 Christian cartoonist and lecturer; Born Ernest James Pace in 1879; after serving in the Philippines as a missionary, he was for 30 years cartoonist for The Sunday School Times as well as many other publications and also a frequent speaker and teacher at churches and Bible conferences.